 If you have a bump that looks like a pimple or a boil on your gums and it’s painful, you may have an abscess.
 This is an infection in the root of your tooth.

 An abscess can lead to bone loss or cause other problems without treatment.
 The swelling may be just around your gum, or it could affect your whole jaw.

 5. Extreme pain

 A toothache that prevents you from getting through your day can be a serious health issue.
 It’s most often caused by decay and inflammation of the pulp inside your tooth.
 The infection can spread without treatment, plus the pain can make it impossible to eat or possibly to speak.

 If you’re experiencing any of these situations, chances are you have a dental emergency.
-Call our office.
+Schedule an appointment online.